Merle Miller: Life and career

 In 1967 he signed the "Writers and Editors War Tax Protest," vowing to refuse to pay taxes raised to fund the Vietnam War.

 Miller wrote many television plays and was the author of the screenplays for The Rains of Ranchipur (1955), which starred Richard Burton and Lana Turner, and Kings Go Forth (1958), featuring Frank Sinatra and Natalie Wood.
 He wrote several drafts of a screenplay for Walk on the Wild Side but by the time the screen version was being shot it was so far removed from what he had written or had in mind that he refused any screen credit.
 His postwar career as a television script writer and novelist was interrupted by the advent of Senator Joseph McCarthy and Miller's inclusion on the Hollywood blacklist.
 He did not re-enter TV until the late 1950s and early 60s.

-After the success of Plain Speaking Miller wrote two more biographies, Lyndon, A Biography of President Lyndon Baines Johnson, and Ike the Soldier, a biography of General Dwight David Eisenhower.
+After the success of Plain Speaking, Miller wrote two more biographies, Lyndon, A Biography of President Lyndon Baines Johnson, and Ike the Soldier, a biography of General Dwight D. Eisenhower.
 He had completed all the interviews and research with the intention of writing a second volume, to be titled Ike the President, but died just after finishing the first volume Ike the Soldier.

 Miller died on June 10, 1986, in Danbury Hospital in Connecticut, from peritonitis following surgery to remove a ruptured appendix.

 Merle Miller Special Collections containing all of his taped interviews, research material, notes and correspondence are housed at three presidential libraries in Missouri, Texas and Kansas, as well as the University of Iowa and Boston University.
 They are all open and available to the public.